Control flow

 _ -> io.println "There was nothing interesting :("

-In general, match expressions have the same properties as if expressions.
 A match expression in value position evaluates to its last evaluated expression, and in this case, all clauses must evaluate to the same type.

 A match

-case may have a guard using if
+case may have a guard using when

 to add a condition.
 A catch-all